CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 sudo make install
 ```
 Now LZ4 is installed on your system.

-** Note that you have to install the LZ4 library on each node in your cluster. **
+** Note that if you have to install the LZ4 library on each node in your cluster
+if you want to use the compression functionality or on none if you do not want
+to use it.**

 ## Configuration of Yothalot